Ukraine updates: Kyiv 'shot down' Russian hypersonic missile – DW – 05/06/2023

 Ukraine's air force commander said the missile was shot down using a US Patriot defense system.
 Meanwhile, a Russian author was reportedly injured in a bombing, which killed another person.
 DW has the latest.

+This is a summary of Saturday's events regarding Ukraine, for the latest, please click here

 Ukrainian Air Force commander Mykola Oleshchuk announced the operation on Telegram on Saturday.
-He said the Kinzhal-type ballistic missile was intercepted in an overnight attack on May 4.
+He said that a Kinzhal-type ballistic missile was intercepted in an overnight attack on May 4.

 "I congratulate the Ukrainian people on the historic event.
 Yes, we shot down the 'unique' Kinzhal," Oleshchuk wrote.

-The incident is believed to be the first time that Ukraine succeeded in intercepting what's seen as among Moscow's most modern missiles.
+The unconfirmed claim would mark the first known case of Ukraine successfully intercepting what's seen as among Moscow's most modern missiles.
 Russia had previously boasted about the missile's speed and capability.

 The Russian military say it has a range of up to 2000 kilometers (around 1,250 miles), with a speed 10 times that of sound.
 It is therefore difficult to intercept.